-In fact, we can attribute some features, such as muscle power and straightforwardness, to the Jin Xuan Oolong No. 12 that would usually rather be considered as male characteristics.
-The pleasant grassy-herbal aromatic scent of this Oolong tea with a medium degree of fermentation initially only hints at the full-bodied, expressive, dry and earthy taste.
-A decent creamy-nutty note, gaining moment with longer infusion periods, adds depth and complexity to this Oolong tea.
+Indeed, we can attribute some arguably rather male features, such as muscle power and straightforwardness, to the Jin Xuan Oolong No. 12.
+The pleasant grassy-herbal aromatic scent of this Oolong tea with a medium of fermentation initially only hints at the full-bodied, expressive, dry and earthy taste.
+At the same time, a decent creamy-nutty note, gaining moment with longer infusion periods, adds depth and complexity to this Oolong tea.

-In the nomenclature of DMS Jin Xuan Oolong No. 12 Blue Pearls, DMS stands for the cultivation region Doi Mae Salong, No. 12 is the genuine hybrid designation, Jin Xuan means the special highland character of this tea, Blue stands for ‘blue tea’ (Oolong tea) and Pearls means the rolled form the leaves of the Oolong No. are traded in.
+In the nomenclature of DMS Jin Xuan Oolong No. 12 Blue Pearls, DMS stands for the cultivation region Doi Mae Salong.
+Then, “No. 12” is the genuine hybrid designation, while “Jin Xuan” is the cultivar’s common name.
+And finally, Blue stands for ‘blue tea’ (Oolong tea), while “Pearls” means the rolled form (ball-shape) the leaves take on in processing.